 If you do not recall an employee from temporary layoff and they are deemed terminated, the deemed date of termination is the first day of the layoff, and not the end of the layoff period.
 In the event of a deemed termination, statutory notice entitlements (including vacation pay) run from the first day of the layoff and must be paid out in full.
+Likewise, benefits continuance entitlements are also calculated from the first day of the layoff, but are provided to the employee from the end of the layoff period.

-Note that if a large group of employees are not being recalled, mass termination entitlements may be triggered, resulting in longer statutory notice periods, and triggering notification obligations to the provincial Ministry of Employment, Business and Economic Development, applicable unions and affected employees.
-British Columbia has specific exclusions from the obligation to provide group termination notice that must be considered on a case-by-case basis.
+Note that if a large group of employees are not being recalled, mass termination entitlements may be triggered, resulting in longer statutory notice periods and various filing obligations.
+Each province has its own threshold for what qualifies as a mass termination, with different entitlements owing as a result.